MicrosoftLearning/dp-203-azure-data-engineer/Instructions/Labs/10-Build a Synpase Pipeline.md

 ## Build a data pipeline in Azure Synapse Analytics

-In this exercise, we're going to load data into a dedicated SQL Pool using the built-in Synapse Analytics Pipeline located within Azure Synapse Analytics Explorer.
-This exercise will consist of a basic copy, transform, and sink action within Azure Synapse Analytics.
+In this exercise, you'll load data into a dedicated SQL Pool using a pipeline in Azure Synapse Analytics Explorer.
+The pipeline will encapsulate a data flow that loads product data into a table in a data warehouse.

 This exercise should take approximately **45** minutes to complete.